-The gains and losses recognised in the Comprehensive Income and Expenditure Statement in relation to financial instruments are as follows: The interest earned from financial assets held at amortised cost during 19/20 was £161k The interest earned from loans held at amortised cost amounted to £16k.
+The gains and losses recognised in the Comprehensive Income and Expenditure Statement in relation to financial instruments are as follows: The interest earned from financial assets held at amortised cost during 20/21 was £122k The interest earned from loans held at amortised cost amounted to £9k.
+The net gain from financial assets measured at fair value through profit or loss during the year was £1.4K.

-The interest expense on financial liabilities held at amortised cost during the year amounted to £255k.
+The interest expense on financial liabilities held at amortised cost during the year amounted to £256k.